 Among other things, the Center "addresses women’s advancement in the workplace and conducts cutting-edge research on successful public and workplace policies."

 While their research agenda addresses gender inequality broadly, it includes such topics as dual-career academic couples, women in technology, and work-life balance

-Since 1987, conducts research about women's issues, including employment, specifically pay equity, social security, paid time off, etc. Includes Status of Women in the States and Status of Women in the Middle East and North Africa.
+Since 1987, conducts research about women's issues, including employment, specifically pay equity, social security, paid time off, etc. Includes various reports on the status of women in states and other nations.

 The Work & Family Policy Database (2011- ) identifies state bills and laws that address work and family issues.
 Preceded (2005/2006-2009) by the Work and Family Bills & Statutes Database from the Work and Family Researchers Network.